-This trip report is made possible with the generous support of The Firn Line Patreon backers.
+This Trip Report is made possible with the gracious support of The Firn Line Patreon backers.
 To learn more about how you can become a Patreon subscriber, go to The Firn Line Patreon.